- BASE in General

 - Get in Touch With Us!We highly appreciate your comments and feedback.
 Leave us a message, write a comment in our blog or send a tweet to @BASEsearch.

-- How can I recommend a new content source?You may suggest a new content source anytime if it fits our requirements (see above).
+- How can I recommend a new content source?Go to the page suggest source and check, if your source is already indexed in BASE and (if it's not indexed) it fits our criterias.
+After that you can fill out a form and suggest your source to us.
 We also observe several repository directories like OpenArchives, ROAR and OpenDOAR or repository software directories like DSpace or OJS regularly and harvest and index the content of sources.

 - My source does not provide an OAI interface.
 Is it possible to index the documents in BASE nevertheless?In case your source does not provide an OAI interface, upload your documents to aggregators like DataCite or Zenodo, to subject repositories like RePEC or add your open access journal to DOAJ.
 We are indexing these sources regularly.
 However, the best way to get your documents indexed by BASE is to provide an OAI interface - in this case we can assure fast and smooth indexing of your source and data from your source will be presented completely and in the best possible way.